Sparrowium/Documentation/Computer Science/Applied Disciplines/Software Engineering/Tools/Git.md

 --help
 -  Prints the synopsis and a list of the most commonly used commands.
 If the option `--all` or `-a` is given then all available commands are printed.
 If a Git command is named this option will bring up the manual page for that command.

 - Other options are available to control how the manual page is displayed.
-See git-help[1] for more information, because git --help ... is converted internally into git help ....
+See git-help for more information, because git --help ... is converted internally into git help ....

 -C \<path>